amaruy/HebAugment/README.md

 - **Meiri**: Rewrite the section about translating data and reference models used.

 ### Evaluation
+- **Amit**: Add data analysis for translated data.
+- **Meiri**: Add data analysis for translated data.
 - **Noam**: Document results with generated data, translated data, and combination of both.
 Plot results and runtimes.
-- **Yonatan**: Write the results section and include a table of the different results.
+- **Meiri**: Write the results section and include a table of the different results.
-- **Amit**: Add data analysis for translated data.
-- **Meiri**: Add data analysis for translated data.

 ### Conclusions and Future Work
 - **Yonatan**: Write the conclusions and future work section.